-Location Details Application site is on a corner I or more notices would be placed on both streets Works relate to the rear i.e. rear extension which may affect property to rear.
-I or more notices would be placed on the street of the application address and on the street to the rear of the site.
+Location Details Application site is on a corner 1 or more notices would be placed on both streets Works relate to the rear i.e. rear extension which may affect property to rear.
+1 or more notices would be placed on the street of the application address and on the street to the rear of the site.
 Major development 1 or more notices would be installed on the streets around the development Location of the notice.
 Should be as close as possible to the site - i.e. lamppost/railings.
-Size/Nature of the development I or more notices may be displayed depending on the size and location of the development.
+Size/Nature of the development 1 or more notices may be displayed depending on the size and location of the development.
 Photos will be taken of the site notices in place to confirm they were installed.
 These will be available under the planning documents on the Council's website.

-- 4.22 We do not have to consult on the following types of applications: - certificates of lawfulness of proposed use or development; - · certificates of lawfulness of existing use or development; - · internal alterations only to a Grade II listed building; - advertisements; - approval of details (exceptions are details for conservation area consents and external works to any listed building); and - · 'non-material' amendments. - 4.23 However, if you sign up for planning email alerts you can receive notifications of these types of application within your search criteria.
+- 4.22 We do not have to consult on the following types of applications: - · certificates of lawfulness of proposed use or development; - certificates of lawfulness of existing use or development; - · internal alterations only to a Grade II listed building; - advertisements: - approval of details (exceptions are details for conservation area consents and external works to any listed building); and - · 'non-material' amendments. - 4.23 However, if you sign up for planning email alerts you can receive notifications of these types of application within your search criteria.
 The application documents are available to view on our website.
+We will continue to explore how technology can assist in engagement.